hamza-kay/RestfulTaskApp/README.md

 php artisan serve

+# Functionality

-and visit Laravel development server <http://127.0.0.1:8000> to see the application in action.
+Visit Laravel development server <http://127.0.0.1:8000> to see the application in action.

 Register on the laravel landing page, then you'll be able to perform crud fucntions on projects and tasks.

-For e.g  <http://127.0.0.1:8000/projects uri route will hit projects controller which will return the index page displaying projects.
+For e.g  <http://127.0.0.1:8000/projects uri route will hit projects controller which will return the index blade page displaying projects.

 http://127.0.0.1:8000/projects/create uri route will open the create project form.

 http://127.0.0.1:8000/projects/1 uri route will show the projects with the id of 1.

+The other routes can be found using php artisan route:list